Reg Varney: Early life

-Varney was born in Canning Town, Essex (but now part of London), to Sidney Thomas Varney and his wife Annie (née Needham).
+Varney was born in Canning Town, Essex (but now part of the London Borough of Newham), to Sidney Thomas Varney and his wife Annie (née Needham).
 His father worked in a rubber factory in Silvertown and he was one of five children who grew up in 27 Addington Road, Canning Town.
 He was educated at the nearby Star Lane Primary School in West Ham and after leaving school at 14, he worked as a messenger boy and a page boy at the Regent Palace Hotel.

 Varney took piano lessons as a child and was good enough to find employment as a part-time piano player.
 His first paid engagement was at Plumstead Radical Club in Woolwich, for which he was paid eight shillings and sixpence (42½p).
-He also played in working men's clubs, pubs and ABC cinemas, and later sang with big bands of the time.
+He also played in working men's clubs, pubs and ABC cinemas with his friend George Shears and later sang with big bands of the time.
 He and his mother decided that show business was the career for him, and he gave up his day jobs.
 Varney became a solo pianist at the Windmill Theatre in May 1938.
-In late 1939, he married Lilian E. Flavell (1915-2002) at East Ham.
+In late 1939, he married Lilian Emma Flavell (1915–2002) at East Ham.

 During the Second World War, Varney joined the Royal Engineers, but continued his performing career as an army entertainer, touring in the Far East for a time.
 After being demobilised in the late 1940s, he starred on stage in a comic revue entitled Gaytime, with Benny Hill as his partner in a double act.
 He then became an all-round entertainer, working his way around the music halls.